Asset finance is a way for your business to purchase new assets, without putting your cashflow at risk.

 Here are the key advantages and disadvantages of asset finance you should be aware of:

-More and more SMEs are using asset finance to invest in business growth.
 Asset finance is a form of business funding that can enable a business to purchase or refinance business equipment, spreading the cost over an agreed period of time.
 It is effectively a loan to buy or lease equipment, which can enable you to move your business forward.

 Asset finance helps businesses finance exactly what they need and has considerable tax saving benefits.
 Capitalise has partnered with lenders who specialise in asset finance, making it easy for you to find lenders most likely to give you an offer.

 Sourcing finance can be a struggle for most businesses, especially in times of economic uncertainty.
 When traditional sources dry up, alternative solutions, such as asset finance, can offer a cost effective, and flexible method of purchasing business assets.
-Asset finance is a particularly well suited option for SMEs looking to invest in growth.
+Asset finance is a particularly well suited option for businesses looking to invest in growth.
 Use Capitalise to find, compare and select lenders who specialise in asset finance.

 It allows you to use your business capital to expand and make profit for your business.
 With leasing, you pay for your new business equipment in the same way as you pay your employees.
 This allows you to save your usable capital and makes budgeting for new purchases easier.